jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Weight initialization

 Weight initialization is one important area in implementing a network.
 If you start the parameters incorrectly, you may not even beat the random odd of guessing after long iterations.
-The initial input to the activation function (or non-linear function) should not falls into the low partial derviative areas.
+The initial input to the activation function (or non-linear function) should not fall into the low partial derivative areas.
 Otherwise, the network will have issues to learn regardless of the loss.
-Sometimes those parameters may accidentially initialize with all 0s.
-This is close to turn every neurons dead, and not able to backpropgage the loss correctly.
-In fact you do not want the output values to the next layer to look the same.
-Some non-symertry is preferable, otherwise the loss will evenly distributed back to previous layers.
-To intrdoduce such non-symmetry, we initialize those parameters with gaussian distribution with mean = 0.
+Sometimes those parameters may accidentally initialize with all 0s.
+This is close to turning every neuron dead, and not able to backpropagate the loss correctly.
+In fact, you do not want the output values to the next layer to look the same.
+Some non-symmetry is preferable, otherwise, the loss will evenly distribute back to previous layers.
+To introduce such non-symmetry, we initialize those parameters with gaussian distribution with mean = 0.

 We generate 20,000 value of $$ W $$ with mean = 0 and $$\sigma = 1 $$.
 Then we plot the distribution of W and re-calculate the variance again.